Reconstruction of charged tracks with Timepix4 ASICs: Abstract

 The resolution changes as a function of operational settings such as bias voltage and threshold.
 Scans over these parameters are shown in \cref{fig:time:temporalScans}, where the left and right figures show bias and threshold scan, respectively.
 For all planes the time resolution shows improvement for higher bias voltages.
 The two tilted $300\mum$ sensors have a resolution that is significantly worse than that of the $100\mum$ sensors.
 The main cause is the more complex timewalk correction in addition to higher variations in the Ramo-Shockley weighting field, in comparison to the $100\mum$ sensors.

 As shown in \cref{fig:time:temporalScans} (right) the time resolution slightly improves as a function of threshold for the two $100\mum$ sensors, reaching the best resolution around the value of \mbox{$2000\, \en$}.
+This effect is counterintuitive but well described in ref.~\cite{tpx4_jinst}.
 The two tilted $300\mum$ sensors do not show a local minimum.
 This is probably due to the larger variations in the time corrections.
 Plane N30 achieves its best resolution at 50~V, and the other planes at 130~V, all at a threshold of \mbox{$1000 \, \en$}.
 Their time resolutions are $(452\pm10)\ps$, $(420\pm10)\ps$, $(639\pm10)\ps$, and $(631\pm10)\ps$ for N30, N29, N38, N23, respectively.
 The uncertainty is estimated from run-to-run variations.
+The resolution of the detectors saturates around 50~V for the 100\mum sensors and around 130~V for the 300\mum sensors, and an improvement by increasing the bias voltage further is not expected.

 The track time is determined by taking the uncertainty-weighted average of the individual measurements.
 To achieve the best track time resolution the planes should be biased at the highest operational high voltages.
 The resolution is determined in a configuration where the two thin planes are biased at 50~V and the other planes at 130~V, while the threshold is \mbox{$1000\, \en$} for all planes.
 The achieved track resolution is $(340\pm5)\ps$.
 The result of the combination of single plane measurements to a track is worse than what is expected from the na\"ive calculation using the separate resolutions.
-This is due to correlations between the time measurements, which can lead to a significantly worse resolution\cite{Heijhoff:2020mlk}, and drift in the synchronisation between the planes.
+This is due to correlations between the time measurements, which can lead to a significantly worse resolution~\cite{Heijhoff:2020mlk}, and drift in the synchronisation between the planes.